gavD/step-by-step-web-apps-with-lithium-php/_posts/2011-09-10-think-of-the-environment.markdown

 > For more on environments in Lithium, see [Michael Nitschinger's post on "Using Environments in Lithium"](http://nitschinger.at/Using-Environments-in-Lithium) - it's perhaps a bit dated but generally still seems to work!
 Michael makes some good points about how the /test route is only included in non-production environments.

+## But really, why Sqlite?

+    12:08 <niftydigits> so why use sqlite?
+    12:09 <gavd_UK> I use SQLite 'cos it's in memory and fast as balls 12:09 <gavd_UK> you could use any DB really
+    12:09 <gavd_UK> Also - CI
+    12:09 <gavd_UK> that's the main reason I use SQLite 12:09 <gavd_UK> because it's easier to set up Jenkins or whatever with an in memory DB 12:09 <gavd_UK> rather than create/drop databases all the time 12:09 <gavd_UK> down that path lies pain
+    12:10 <niftydigits> right
+    12:10 <gavd_UK> I guess if you had more time to devote to your CI then a more representative DB makes sense 12:10 <gavd_UK> there's always a tradeoff in time/effort 12:10 <gavd_UK> in fact I'll add that to the docs, that's a very good question 12:11 <niftydigits> well yeah, I guess my only comment would be it's not like-for-like, but hey it's a test 12:11 <gavd_UK> yep.
+As Li3 and other frameworks use a lot of ORM type abstraction, the distinction SHOULD be academic 12:12 <gavd_UK> (same as Debian and Redhat SHOULD behave the same in PHP, but often don't!)

 ## Moving on...

 Right, we've now got some nice, clean separation between production, development and test.
 Let's go on to fixtures!